confluence/tonguefish/README.md

 ### Install

 These are example instructions for Linux (a recent Ubuntu LTS release). `tonguefish` has not been tested on other operating systems; it probably works anywhere you can install Python 3.
-On Windows you will also need the `tzdata` package if you want to use an IANA string to configure a local timezone.

 You should probably do this inside a virtualenv instead of using `sudo`; do as I say, not as I do.